-If you’re someone who uses stock photography in your work, here are some places where you can make a difference to your audience by using inclusive media:
+If you’re someone who uses stock photography in your work, here are the best stock imagery libraries where you can make a difference to your audience by using inclusive media:

 Unsplash is a popular user-friendly platform that you can use to search for specific tones or concepts.

-Photographers are able to directly host their work for free use on Unsplash and it sorts by category, collection, and similar imagery.
+Photographers are able to directly host their work for free use on Unsplash (via a Creative Commons license) and it sorts by category, collection, and similar imagery.

-While it’s one of the bigger free photo platforms out there, it’s worth noting that not all photos are guaranteed to have signed photo releases for models.
+While it’s one of the bigger free photo platforms out there, with a wide variety of images, it’s worth noting that not all photos are guaranteed to have signed photo releases for models.

 You’ll also have to work a bit harder to find photos that aren’t tokenizing.